 Both Timbisha oral traditions and archeological findings recognize that traditional Timbisha people moved seasonally between semi-permanent villages throughout greater Death Valley.
 At these encampments they made use of or harvested a variety of plant and animal resources when seasonally available.
 Winter villages were located in four different areas within Death Valley proper but also within Panamint and Saline Valleys plus other locations.
 In the current vicinity of Furnace Creek, families lived in conical brush houses among three to ten related family groups near native mesquite groves that are still present in the valley.
 This location was ideal as meticulously managed groves provided ample cover for small game to be tracked and hunted plus the mesquite’s beans provided an important winter food source.

 As the valley floor became unbearably hot during the summer months, family groups traveled to the cooler mountainous elevations to camps at Wildrose Canyon where piñon nuts, seeds, roots, berries were communally harvested, and to hunt a variety of game including bighorn sheep, mule deer, yellow-bellied marmot and black-tailed jackrabbit.
-Normally about 50 people gathered together at these summer camps.
+Normally about fifty people gathered together at these summer camps.
 During particularly plentiful annual harvests, more than 100 individuals could be present.
 The summer communes also served an important social function where relatives could reacquaint themselves or where marriages were arranged.
 All hunting, food gathering and travel to seasonal camps were banned after the founding of the monument, with the exception of a few special-use permits to collect pine nuts and some other native foods within its boundaries.

 By 1933 plenty of hard evidence supported the existence of semi-permanent Timbisha Shoshone encampments within Death Valley and monument administrators were certainly aware of this conflict.
 Just a few months after DVNM was established, newly appointed superintendent John R. White—who was concurrently heading Sequoia National Park—stated on an October 1933 radio broadcast that “one of the problems there will be looking after the hundred or two Indians who range within the monument.”
 White’s indifferent response subtly reflects the cornerstone of contemporary wildlands conservancy which was first spelled out in the groundbreaking 1964 Wilderness Act, stating that Wilderness is a place where “man himself is a visitor who does not remain” and precludes aboriginal people from these same places even if their ancestral tenure goes back thousands of years.
 In White’s and his colleagues’ view, the Timbisha simply did not belong here any longer.
 Thus began the conscious effort by federal officials during the mid-twentieth century to attempt to sever Timbisha’s deep attachment to this particular landscape.